canonical/route53-lego-operator/README.md

 # route53-lego-operator

-Charm that implements the acme-client library to get certificates with ACME protocol with AWS Route53 dns provider.
+This charm implements the acme-client library to retrieve certificates using the ACME protocol for route53 domains.